-In its OIP, the licensee stated that Level 2 is the indicated level greater than 10 ft. above the highest point of any fuel storage racks.
-This level is at elevation 826 ft.
-6 in. for Units 1 and 2 and elevation 826 ft.
-4 in. for Unit 3.
+In its OIP, the licensee stated that Level 2 is the indicated level on either channel greater than 10 ft. above the highest point of any fuel racks.
+This level is at elevation 583 ft.

-In its letter dated July 19, 2013, the licensee provided a sketch showing the elevations identified as Levels 1, 2 and 3.
-The NRC staff reviewed this sketch and notes that Level 2 is identified at an elevation of 826 ft.
-6 in. for the Units 1 and 2 SFP.
-The staff also notes that the Level 2 elevation for the Unit 3 SFP is not identified in the sketch.
-The staff will address this request in RAI #1.
+In its letter dated July 23, 2013, the licensee provided a sketch showing the approximate location of the level sensor and the elevations identified as Levels 1, 2 and 3.
+This sketch shows Level 2 at an elevation of 583 ft. which is approximately 10 ft. above the top of the fuel rack.
+The NRC staff notes that the licensee designated Level 2 using the first of the two options described in NEI 12-02 for Level 2.